ovh/docs/pages/platform/databases/redis_08_prepare_for_incoming_connections/guide.de-de.md

 Select the `Users`{.action} tab.
 Verify that you have a user with sufficient rights and a password.
 If you don't remember the user's password, you can either create a new user or regenerate the password of an existing user.
 Be careful!
 By doing so you will need to update all the places where you already use this user/password pair.

-In our example, we will create a user called *redisUser* and right for :
+In our example, we will create a user called *redisUser* and rights for :

 - *allkeys* for keys (syntax equivalent to *<\*>*)
 - the *ping* command (syntax equivalent to *<+ping>*)